microwavin-manoa/microwavin-manoa.github.io/index.md

 ![searchrecipe](images/searchrecipe.png)

 ### Individual Recipe Page
 Upon clicking a recipe, the page will display all information for that recipe.
 This includes the name, image, ingredients, tags, and description.
 Additionally, there is a table to easily look up all the required ingredients, where to get them, and at what price.
 This table includes the link to the vendor where the ingredient can be bought.
-Additionally, using this information, the lowest total cost to make a recipe is calculated using the lowest price for each ingredient.
+Using this information, the lowest total cost to make a recipe is calculated using the lowest price for each ingredient.

 ![indivrecipe](images/recipepage.png)